 At Melissa Pearce & Associates, we prioritize the wellbeing of children.
 Children may be subject to a range of legal consequences after a paternity action.
 Some of these effects may include:

 We understand that for parents and children, paternity actions and their impact reach far beyond legal definitions.
 A child’s relationship with their parents is important for their growth and development, and disruptions to a routine can have severe social and psychological consequences for a child.
 At the same time, a father who wants to be involved should have the opportunity to do so if it is the child’s best interest.

-The experienced family lawyers at Melissa Pearce & Associates have represented many clients on both sides of paternity actions.
+The experienced Novi paternity lawyers at Melissa Pearce & Associates have represented many clients on both sides of paternity actions.
 We believe that when parents can work together amicably, they can better support their children.

-If you are considering seeking a paternity order, or if you have been served with a paternity suit, contact our family lawyers today to schedule a pre-engagement meeting.
+If you are considering seeking a paternity order, or if you have been served with a paternity suit, contact a Novi paternity lawyer from our team today to schedule a pre-engagement meeting.
 We understand that every situation is unique, but we believe in a parent’s fundamental right to be involved in their child’s life.
 Let us work with you to help defend your parental rights.